More acts have been confirmed for this year’s Reading and Leeds festival, including comedian Harry Hill and Linkin Park’s Mike Shinoda.

 Fall Out Boy, Kendrick Lamar and Kings of Leon are headlining.

-Skepta, Post Malone, Wolf Alice, Nothing But Thieves, Annie Mac, Mist, The Blaze, Panic! at the Disco, Dua Lipa, Sum 41, Sigrid, Courteeners, Skepta, The Wombats, J Hus, Diplo will also be there, and many more.
+They join Skepta, Post Malone, Wolf Alice, Nothing But Thieves, Annie Mac, Mist, The Blaze, Panic! at the Disco, Dua Lipa, Sum 41, Sigrid, Courteeners, The Wombats, J Hus, Diplo, Death From Above, Lady Leshurr, Dinosaur Pile-Up, Spring King, and many more.

 How much are tickets to Reading/ Leeds Festival?